eilifb/mpv-open-mal-page/README.md

 make a query to the [My Anime List API](https://myanimelist.net/apiconfig/references/api/v2) and opens up the corresponding MAL webpage if a match is found.
 The script takes (part of) the filepath and queries MAL, and then makes a comparison between filepath and titles of the shows/movies returned by MAL.
+If  the similarity is over a given threshold it opens a tab to MAL.

 See [Configuration](#conf) for options.